 On a final thought, I want to point out that even walking away without any “keeper” images does not equal an unsuccessful shoot.
 Take it for a learning experience.
 What didn’t you do, that you could do next time?
 Experimenting and even doing things wrong are essential to learning how to do this right!
 You don’t know if you don’t try.

-If you enjoy bird photography head over to my bird gallery!
+If you enjoy birds, head over to my Bird Gallery!